-This is a new and untested business model for advisers.
-Record keeping and compliance that comes with SEBI RIA (Registered Investment Adviser) is something advisers are not used to.
-Most of them are not sure whether they will be able to get fee paying clients.
-Even if client agrees to pay fee in the first year, getting him pay fee for renewal from second year onwards is tough.
+This is a new and untested business model.
+Most advisers are not sure whether they will get enough fee paying clients or not.
+Even if client agrees to pay fee in the first year, getting him to pay fee from second year onwards for review is tough.
 Most advisers have close relatives and friends as clients.
-It is uncomfortable to charge fee to such clients though the amount of work involved is the same.
-And therefore, the first thing that comes to the mind of most advisers while thinking about fee only model is survival.
+It is uncomfortable to charge fee from such clients though the amount of work involved is same.
+Record keeping and compliance that comes with SEBI RIA is also something advisers are not used to.
+It is question of very survival for most advisers while thinking about fee only model.

-In case of bigger and established advisers, survival is not an issue, but an equally strong factor goes against moving to the fee only model.
-These advisers have many HNI (High Net Worth) clients having Mutual Fund assets more than 1 crore.
-Annual Mutual Fund commission on a balanced portfolio of 1 crore is at least 50K.
-The commission is even higher for portfolios that are overweight on equity mutual funds.
-It is difficult to make clients pay such amount of money directly as fee.
-It works fine with commission, because client is never aware about the commission he pays in most cases.
-Charging a rational flat fee means earning significantly less money from HNI clients than what can easily be earned with commission model.
-Moving from higher earnings per client to lower earnings with significant increase in the amount of work is impractical decision for most advisers.
+For bigger and established advisers, survival is not an issue, but an equally strong factor goes against moving to the fee only model.
+These advisers have many HNI (High Net Worth) clients having Mutual Fund assets more than a crore.
+Annual commission on a balanced portfolio of 1 crore in upward of 50K.
+Commission is even higher for portfolios that are overweight on equity mutual funds.
+It is difficult to make client pay such high amount directly as fee.
+It works fine with commission model since investor is rarely aware about the commission he pays.
+Charging a rational flat fee means earning significantly less money from HNI clients than what adviser can easily earn with commission model.
+Therefore, moving to fee only model is impractical decision for most established advisers.

 Working on this untested business model demands conviction in it.
 And it is difficult to form this conviction for advisers because there is no acceptance for it in the adviser community they move in.
 This is as tough as changing the religion for many advisers.
 Even genuine advisers are in dilemma whether to go for it or not.